How to Install Windows Active Directory Server on Windows 2008 R2 Server

 To disable any tab in the Internet Options window, follow these steps below:

-Step 1: Click Start and type GPEDIT.MSC in the search bar and hit enter to launch the Group Policy editor window.
+Step 1: Click Start RUN and type GPEDIT.MSC in the search bar and hit enter to launch the Group Policy editor window.

 Step 2: In the Local Group Policy editor window expand User Configuration > Administrative Templates > Windows Components > Internet Explorer then click on Internet Control Panel.